 It’s only fair to point out that it isn’t all down to the horses for why they win any given race.
 Tim Molony won the Champion Hurdle for four years in a row, firstly on Hatton’s Grace in 1951 then on the back of Sir Ken for all three of his wins.
 Similarly Nicky Henderson deserves a shout.
-He has trained eight different winners, including See You Then for the hat-trick in the 1980s.
+He has trained nine different winners, including See You Then for the hat-trick in the 1980s.
 J. P. McManus is the most successful owner of horses at the Champion Hurdle, again picking up a hat-trick with Istabraq in 1998, 1999 and 2000 as well as four in a row from 2017-2020 as part of 9 victories.

 CBO Rating 10/10